Get your employee attendance policy right

 However, employers should be cautious about following point systems with stringent discipline levels.
 If you set strict guidelines and consequences, be prepared to follow through.
 There will be times when doing so is inconvenient or undesirable.

-most popular in retail or food service, where several people work in the same role.
+Point systems tend to be most popular in retail or food service, where several people work in the same role.
 Suspending or terminating someone when they accumulate enough points won’t derail business operations as heavily.